This information is for people renting privately in Northern Ireland.

 A periodic tenancy usually starts when:

 A periodic tenancy does not have an end date.
 If you pay a month’s rent, it will be seen as a month-to-month tenancy.
-If you leave before the end of the monthly rental period your landlord might be able to keep some of your deposit to cover any rent still owed.
+If you leave before the end of the monthly rental period your landlord might be able to keep some of your deposit.
+This would be to cover any rent still owed.

 Ending a joint tenancy